Wizcorp/javascript-styleguide/Unity-C#/README.md

 ### In general:
 ##### Variable names
 The reason that underscore use of private varibles is favored even though it is generally not standard is two fold.
-1. Properties are not supported in Unity so the standard public accessor notation can not be used effectively.
+1. Properties are not supported in Unity so the standard public accessor notation for C# and the MSDN guidelines can not be used effectively.
-2. Avoid assign errors when passing varibles into functions.
 ```csharp
 public int aName;
 private int _aName;